A trip to northern Italy to discover one of the most popular destinations for Italian tourists. Here's what to do in Jesolo like a local in 7 moves.

 Between the Sile and Piave rivers, it's time to sample river cuisine that pays homage to the rich local catch: eels, carp, pike.

-There are those dishes inspired by rural tradition, where the raw materials come from Jesolo's gardens and farms.
+Other dishes are inspired by rural tradition, where the raw materials come from Jesolo's gardens and farms.

 An absolutely must-try?
 A comforting portion of broéto, the iconic Veneto fish soup served with a classic slice of polenta.

-A city that is reinventing itself year after year thanks (also) to the buildings that redesign its urban spaces.
-This dedication to architecture has put Jesolo among those destinations in the world where design is a hallmark, if not a raison d'être.
+Jesolo is a city constantly reinventing itself through architectural innovations that reshape its urban landscape year after year.
+The city is now among those destinations in the world where design is a hallmark, if not a raison d'être.
 And one of the reasons why it is worth visiting.

 Over the past few decades, the urban seafront has become increasingly stylish and trendy.
 Today, it boasts a dynamic itinerary of buildings designed by the world's most influential and sought-after architects, creating an ever-changing landscape that's always brimming with new and exciting possibilities.